nilsoveras/usd/api_db.md

 ###Ordbanken - Ordboka
-    Orbanken contains the basic words of Norwegian Some words and idioms are added in ordboka e.g "finne på" and "direkten" In most cases norweginaified versions of words are present in ordboka, e.g. kafe and kafè Missing norwegianified/lowercase versions of words are generated after extraction from the source database e.g señora:senora and NRK:nrk
+    Orbanken contains the basic words of Norwegian Some words and idioms are added in ordboka e.g `finne på` and `direkten` In most cases norweginified versions of words are present in ordboka, e.g. `kafe` and `kafè` Missing norwegianified/lowercase versions of words are generated after extraction from the source database e.g señora:senora and NRK:nrk